 It is very important to sift the dry ingredients several times, this will result in a lighter sponge, do not skip this step.

-I have a fast oven, so my cakes were cooked by the 18-minute mark, you don’t want to over-cook them because they will dry out.
+Check the cakes at the 20-minute mark, you don’t want to over-cook them because they will dry out.

 144g (5.1 ounces or ¾ cup) golden/raw caster sugar or super-fine sugar